Actifio/powershell/README.md

 ```
 get-sargreport reportimages -a 0 | select jobclass, hostname, appname | format-table
 ```
-To export to CSV we use the powershell export-csv option and then specify the path.
+To export to CSV we use the PowerShell export-csv option and then specify the path.
 In this example you can see the path and filename that was used.
 ```
 reportsnaps | export-csv -path c:\Users\av\Documents\reportsnaps.csv
 ```